thatdania/CV/README.md

 Design should be equally contribute and be displayed in the show.
 This bravely made me take on the curation role, a role I hadn't done by gathering 20 students from all pathways in my tiny dorm room.
-I lead the team to strategise how the show should be displayed and how majority of the community could help and be expressed equally in the show.
+I lead the team to strategise how the show should be curated and how majority of the community could participate to help effectively with the show.

 **Self-Starter**